Acupuncture & Dry Needling

 Article by John Miller & Erin Runge

 Acupuncture vs dry needling often confuses people because both use fine needles.
-However, the purpose, assessment, and point selection differ.
-In physiotherapy, we use these techniques as part of a broader plan that also includes exercise, education, and load management.
+However, the purpose, assessment process, and point selection differ.
+At PhysioWorks, needling may form part of a broader physiotherapy plan that also includes exercise, education, hands-on care, and load management.

 If you want more detail on each method, start with our pages on acupuncture and dry needling.
 You can also browse related issues such as back pain, neck pain, and muscle pain.